fjbarreto/Data-Modeling-with-Apache-Cassandra/README.md

 # Data Modeling with Apache Cassandra
 In this second **Udacity Data Engineering** project we must create an Apache Cassandra database for the music streaming startup **Sparkify**.
-This NoSql database will make queries on song play data faster for analysts to gain insights of their users behavior. ```SparkifyKS``` is the name of the keyspace that contains three tables optimized to perform the following queries:
+This NoSql database will make queries on song play data faster for analysts to gain insights of their users' behavior. ```SparkifyKS``` is the name of the keyspace that contains three tables optimized to perform the following queries:

 ### 1. Table session_info
 Query: